SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Built in 1943, it was sent off to war and survived, but then sat around for years.
 It was saved from demolition and rehabbed through donations from many other military history lovers.
 The ship is one of only two fully functional Liberty ships still remaining.

-You can either visit it while its docked or get a ticket for a ride around the bay during one of its many special events.
-It's also one of the military history tourist attractions San Francisco included with the Go San Francisco Discount Pass.
+You can either visit it while it's docked or get a ticket for a ride around the bay during one of its many special events.
+It's also one of the military history tourist attractions in San Francisco included with the Go San Francisco discount pass.

 If you plan on visiting, you can save money on your tickets with this attraction pass.